navy-linux/navylinux.org/content/wiki/developer-guide/add-file.md

 ---
 ```

-* After cpmplete your file then open cmd window and write followind commands to commit your file
+* After complete your file then open cmd window and write following commands to commit your file

 ```bash
 Ctrl+c ( press enter key )